 United States Patent and Trademark Office

 This government agency, whose name is abbreviated as USPTO, is the patent office of the United States and also in charge of trademarks.
+It examines patent applications and also offers proceedings for challenging granted patents.

 UPC